rsdunlapiv/esmf/.github/ISSUE_TEMPLATE/01_esmf_issue.md

 ---
-name:  Code Change Issue
+name: Framework Issue
-about: Issues for tracking changes to the ESMF codebase.
+about: Issues for tracking specific changes to the ESMF codebase.
 These are typically created by ESMF Core Team members.

 ---